Deltares/ra2ce/README.rst

 vulnerability curves for the hazard intensity and damage based on the following table: .xlsx

-Risk prioritization - to be implemented
+Risk prioritization
 ---------------------------------------
+Yet to be implemented.

 Installation
 ============